| Aloe affinis - Aloe - Perennial

 Aloe zebrina - Includes plants

-a well-drained location in sun.
+in a well-drained location in sun.
 Will recover from underground stems

 after severe freezes if it does not rot.